muditsinha01/Data-Structures/README.md

 1. The left subtree of a node contains only nodes with keys less than the node’s key.
 2. The right subtree of a node contains only nodes with keys greater than the node’s key.
 3. The left and right subtree each must also be a binary search tree.
-Our Bst is a self-balancing tree so the time complexity for insertion,deletion and search/access is O(log n) which means that the Bst is better at searching than a Queue or stack based algo.
+Our Bst is a self-balancing tree so the time complexity for insertion,deletion and search/access is O(log n) which means that the Bst is better at searching than a Queue or stack based algorithm